Analysis of statically determinate structures;

 consideration in computing the homework average.

-Academic Integrity
+Academic

-The University of Memphis expects all student
+The University of Memphis expects all students to

-to behave honestly.
+behave honestly.
 The

-explains what constitutes a violation of our
+explains what constitutes a violation of our Academic Integrity

-of Student Accountability's website for more
+policy.
+Please see the Office of Student Accountability's website for more

 information: